Dr. Corrigan's Lab

 The following individuals are members of Dr. Corrigan's research lab at the Illinois Institute of Technology.
 Along with names, a brief description of their current research initiatives is provided.
 For more information on these individuals, please click on their name below.

 Blythe Buchholz: Blythe is a second year doctoral student in clinical and rehabilitation psychology.
 Her research interests span across three areas: serious mental illness, neurological disorders, and stigma reduction.
 Blythe is particularly interested in the impact of self-stigma on the achievement of life goals as well as the process of disclosure, or "coming out" with lived experiences.
-She assisted in developing the Coming Out Proud program, and is currently working on efforts to disseminate and evaluate the program.
+She assisted in developing the Honest, Open, Proud program, and is currently working on efforts to disseminate and evaluate the program.

 J. Konadu Fokuo: Konadu’s research interests are in how mental health pubic stigma and self stigma affect mental illness attribution theories and mental health service utilization for ethnic minorities experiencing symptoms of mental illness.
 She is also interested in developing culturally sensitive anti-stigma programs.